treecasiano/treecasiano.github.io/_posts/2015-12-05-moving-forward-using-all-my-breath.md

 My love affair with PyCharm continues to deepen.
 I think we're in it for the long haul, though I do fool around with Atom on the side.
 PyCharm has almost all the same functionality as WebStorm, so it's great for JavaScript development and helps when I find myself back in Python land.
 If I weren't already married, I'd probably marry PyCharm.

 <hr>
-And on that note, I think it's time to spin up my next Express app and finally learn Angular properly.
+And on that note, I think it's time to spin up my next Express app...